oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/generate-data-for-graph/generate_data_for_graph.md

   ![create staging table and stored procedure](images/create_staging_table_storedprocedure.png "create staging table and stored procedure")

-  3. Use PL/SQL to create a DBMS_SCHEDULER job that will execute the extract to staging stored procedure in the background every 2 minutes.
-Once PL/SQL job is enabled it will keep running until all chunks of text are sent via prompt, this should take about 30 mins.
-See next step to check progress
+  3. Use PL/SQL to create a DBMS_SCHEDULER job that will execute the previously created stored procedure in the background every 2 minutes.
+Once PL/SQL job is enabled it will keep running until all chunks of text are processed, this should take about 30 mins.
+See next step to check progress.

       Paste the PL/SQL: